AtomicTessellator/fhi-vibes/docs/Tutorial/3_md_postprocess.md

 import pandas as pd
 from scipy import signal as si

-# substract the mean pressure
+# subtract the mean pressure
 pp = p - p.mean()

 # get the autocorrelation function from